raghavakora/cypressTest/README.md

 ## Technical Task Description ##

-Technical Test Guidance for candidate

 Please construct an automated test framework to execute the steps below.
-This can be done in any language and framework of your choice.
-This can be written entirely from scratch, or by building on existing templates, and following any format that you would like to use.
-Please upload your work to a git repository and share the link with us prior to your interview.

-We will ask you about your choices and for you to make some changes to what is tested during the technical interview.

 Steps